marcduiker/durable-functions-use-cases/lessons/notifysupport.md

     }
     ```

-7. For times sake, the actual notification functionality (making phone calls or sending text messages (incl callbacks) can be faked for this lab.
+7. For times sake, the actual notification functionality, making phone calls or sending text messages (incl callbacks) can be faked for this lab.
 If you do have the time, you could try Twilio or Azure Communication Services.

 ## Build it!